 Join online with PayPal or Major Credit Card.

-In Fintry, Stirlingshire, Scotland it is now a hotel but once was the ancestral home of Clan Galbraith; built in 1296.
+In Fintry, Stirlingshire, Scotland was recently a hotel, now a private residence, but once was the ancestral home of Clan Galbraith; built in 1296.
 This castle replaced the clan stronghold of Inchgalbraith in Loch Lomond.
 Other Galbraith castles included Gartconnel, Balgair, Balvie, Bannachra, Bardowie, Barskimming, Craigmaddie, Garscadden, Mains, as well as Kincaid House.
 All were located between Stirling and Glasgow.